MapSurferNET/MapSurfer.NET-Docs/usermanual/image_compositing/index.md

 ## Introduction
 In computer graphics, image compositing is a technique of combining two raster images to create a new resulting image.
 There are two different group of operations (modes): **alpha compositing** and **color blending**.

-**Alpha compositing** (see [Porter and Duff](http://keithp.com/~keithp/porterduff/p253-porter.pdf)) is an operation which describes how two images are combined using only alpha components of the images.
+**Alpha compositing** (see [Porter and Duff](http://keithp.com/~keithp/porterduff/p253-porter.pdf)) is an operation which defines how two images are combined using only alpha components of the images.

 **Color blending** is an operation which mixes the colors of two images by producing a new color.

 In both modes, the first and the second colors presents the colors of the source and the destination images.